Leadership & Sustainability

 - To identify barriers to and opportunities for the integration of sustainability into corporate leadership training and development programmes; and

 - To learn from and share any innovations in the practices of integrating sustainability into corporate leadership training and development programmes.

-The findings of this study will be launched at the ABIS Annual Colloquium in December 2014.
+The findings were launched at the ABIS Annual Colloquium in December 2014.

 University of Cambridge

 For More Information

 Contact Simon Pickard, Director – General, ABIS at email@example.com .